Mexico Cruises: Your Extraordinary Coastal Voyage

 Key Ports: La Paz, Loreto, Cabo San Lucas, Ensenada, Isla Espíritu Santo

-Known For: Jacques Cousteau’s “Aquarium of the World,” grey whale encounters, desert landscapes, sea lion colonies, expedition-style cruising
+Known For: Often called the “Aquarium of the World” (a phrase widely attributed to Jacques Cousteau), gray whale encounters, desert landscapes, sea lion colonies, expedition-style cruising

 Ideal For: Nature lovers, expedition cruisers, and travelers seeking an off-the-beaten-path experience